Designer L'Wren Scott's rep denies fashion firm had financial woes

 American fashion critic Cathy Horyn, a friend of Scott‘s, said earlier this week in the New York Times that the designer had planned to close her business.

-Members of Scott’s team said they had lost a great friend and an inspiring leader.
+Members of Scott’s team described her as an inspiring leader and an extraordinary woman.

 “We are grieving privately and whilst we appreciate the incredible tributes that have been paid in the media by those who knew L‘Wren, we strongly object to some of the media’s intrusion into issues that are not only untrue and misleading,” they said in a statement.